-The VSU 1Card is your official Valdosta State University ID and so much more!
-Your VSU 1Card is also your on-campus debit card through your assigned FLEX Account.
-The FLEX Account allows you to deposit funds 24 hours a day through our secure technology.
-A FLEX Account is automatically created when your VSU 1Card is produced and is non-transferable.
-In addition to the debit account, the card also includes access to privileges for which you have paid or been assigned.
-Everyone must visit the VSU 1Card Office, be a registered student, provide government issued photo identification (such as driver's license, passport, military ID) to obtain your first card.
-Replacement cards are made upon payment of the current replacement fee (\$15) and the required photo identification.
-Please visit our website at www.vsu1card.com for more information regarding the VSU 1Card.
+The VSU 1Card is your official Valdosta State University identification card and oncampus debit card.
+It allows access to your assigned plans and privileges, after payment has been made.
+The card is automatically assigned a FLEX Account, which allows you to deposit funds 24 hours a day, online via credit card.
+No deposits may be made via phone or fax.

+Financial Aid will not transfer to a FLEX Account unless it is EXCESS-after all other fees are paid.
+A FLEX Account is non-transferable and may be used only by the cardholder.

+To obtain a VSU 1Card, all students must visit the VSU 1Card Office, be registered, provide government-issued photo identification (such as driver's license, passport, military ID) and have a photograph made,

+Replacement cards are \$15 and photo identification must be submitted prior to a replacement card's being produced.
+Please visit our website at <www.vsu1card.com> for more information regarding the VSU 1Card.